seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

     `you`

-    :    The person or organization getting, copying, changing, using or providing the work
+    :    Any person or organization getting, copying, changing, using or sharing the work

     `contributor`

-    :    A person or organization that contributes to the work.
+    :    Anyone who contributes to the work.
 You may be a contributor, a user, and an author at the same time.
-Each set of rights and responsibilities applies to you based on your role.

-    `larger work`

-    :    A work that combines the licensed work with other works.
-For example, a software program that includes the licensed work and other software is a larger work.
+Each role has its own rights and responsibilities.

     `the work`

-    :    The materials provided under this license
+    :    The materials covered by this license

 official_license_text: |
     # Mozilla Public License Version 2.0